 Historic 1883 Catholic mission on a pristine coastal lagoon.
 Remote but remarkable.

-What is the best time of year to visit attractions in Gabon?
+When is the best season to visit attractions in Gabon?

 June to September (long dry season) for wildlife viewing and safaris.
 November-February for leatherback turtle nesting.
 July-October for humpback whale watching.